edsu/anon/README.md

 ### Transparency

-If you research and create your IP ranges and would like to document them here, please add your config file without the Twitter auth keys to the `conf` directory.
+If you end up running an anon bot we would love to document the IP address ranges you use for transparency purposes.
+Please add your config file without the Twitter auth keys to the `conf` directory.
 Name the file using your Twitter account, e.g. for congressedits

     conf/congressedits.json

+You can use a service like [ARIN Online](http://whois.arin.net/ui) to look up IP address ranges by organization name.

 ### Debugging